-Even though the base rate has risen from its historic low of 0.25%, it is still extremely difficult to find a savings account that approaches anywhere near the increase in the cost of living.
+The base rate has been extremely low for several years now, making it is extremely difficult to find a savings account that approaches anywhere near the increase in the cost of living.

 But that shouldn’t mean you stop looking.
 Your money should be in the best home possible, so that you are squeezing as much interest out of it as possible.